HakJko/Tasks_EPAM_WEB/README.md

 ***

 Tasks and their solutions for the following modules will be presented here:
-- Web basic
+- Web basic (Design Rest API)
-- Java Web Application Basics
+- Java Web Application Basics (Servlets and JSP)
 - Spring Core
 - Spring MVC
 - Spring Loading